Montreal-based illustrator Sandra Dumais finds inspiration in the everyday moments of life; those things that could almost go unnoticed.

 When you’re creating a piece, describe the scenario in which you envision your work living.

 I work on a lot of maps.
 When I'm creating them, I try to really be in that space - whether a city (map of Toronto, ex) or in nature (Canadian Wilderness) and I try to imagine the feeling it will evoke.
 Is it calm, or quirky, what is the palette?
 Same goes for a project I'm currently working on - a kid's book.
 I try to get into the mind of a kid.
 What they want to see is very different from what we adults want to see.
-They want whimsy and love-ability, colour and strong emotion.
+They want whimsy and love-ability, colour and strong emotion and relate-ability.

 Can you recall a particularly touching reaction to your work?

 I have had several mothers cry while looking at the Anatomy of a Mother's Heart.
 This is a perfect reaction, because I believe that is the most pure emotion coming from somebody who is a mom or is thinking of their own mother.
-Tears and a smile.
+Tears and a smile. **This work has been recently expanded into a series in collaboration with Uncommon Goods !
+Six hearts in all, available in signed screen prints (made in Montreal) and oversized mugs!
+Stay tuned :)

 Please have a look around my site and drop me a line.
 I love getting emails from people stopping by to read here.